tetteykn/Tettey-s-Trainer/README.md

 First, please follow the [instructions](https://youtu.be/YourVideo) provided in the accompanying video to guide you on how to use this tool.

-Second, for those who are new to this, we have provided a [guide](https://youtu.be/YourVideo) on how to utilize the BytesOccurrences and ReadAssemblyRegistry tools.

-**Video link demonstrating how to find your addresses Opcodes for code injection:** https://youtu.be/YourVideo

 #### This Tool represents over five months of dedicated effort and will continue to be enhanced over time.
 You can try it for free for 7 days, after which you will need to purchase the permanent version for $30.
 Currently, there is no website for this tool, but one will be available soon.
 In the meantime, please contact me personally if you are interested in making a purchase.